Leading the Way: Images for Inclusion's Transformative Impact for Indigenous Peoples' Rights at COP16

 The head of our NGO also helped organize meetings with the delegations of Chile and Brazil, and spoke directly with the delegate from Chile and the delegate from Russia to request greater flexibility, commitment, and consensus in the negotiations for the inclusion of Indigenous Peoples' rights.
 In this way, we contributed our small part to the dialogue, ensuring that for the first time, a United Nations environmental agreement adopted and established a permanent Subsidiary Body for Indigenous Peoples and local communities on traditional knowledge.

-While celebrating the establishment of this new permanent Subsidiary Body on Article 8(j) and other Provisions of the Convention as a significant step forward – expected to elevate issues related to the implementation of Article 8(j) and enhance the engagement and participation of Indigenous Peoples and local communities in all Convention processes – Images for Inclusion remains steadfast in its advocacy for a dedicated focus within this body, or a distinct mechanism, that specifically addresses the unique individual and collective rights and issues pertaining solely to Indigenous Peoples, separate from those of local communities.
+While celebrating the establishment of this new permanent Subsidiary Body on Article 8(j) and other Provisions of the Convention as a significant step forward – expected to elevate issues related to the implementation of Article 8(j) and enhance the engagement and participation of Indigenous Peoples in all Convention processes – Images for Inclusion remains steadfast in its advocacy for a dedicated focus within this body, or a distinct mechanism, that specifically addresses the unique individual and collective rights and issues pertaining solely to Indigenous Peoples, separate from those of local communities.

 Conflating these terms risks diluting the specific rights and protections intended for Indigenous Peoples.
 Their historical context of colonization, dispossession, and assimilation necessitates targeted recognition and remedies, which can be undermined if their unique claims are weakened by broader classifications.
 Maintaining this clarity is crucial to ensure that the distinct voice, rights, and self-identification of Indigenous Peoples are fully recognized, protected, and advanced without dilution.